zeroluck/docs/sources/admin-guide/saml/index.md

 * _For `Federated SP`_ : It's pretty straight forward.
 Create a new trust relationship; Select "Federation", search for your SP's metadata with Gluu Server's in-built feature.
 Check out: _Federation_ type [here](http://www.gluu.org/docs/admin-guide/saml/outbound-saml/#saml-trust-relationship)

+Whatever you have just read are just the into, detailed informations are available in below links.

 ## Contents